Zionist Occupation Government conspiracy theory: History

+Background

-In late 19th-century France, the insinuation that the French government was in the power of the Jews was a commonplace claim in anti-republican discourse.
+In late 19th-century France, the insinuation that Jews controlled the French government was commonplace in anti-republican discourse.
 Early ideological influences on the conspiracy include the antisemitic The Dearborn Independent and the forged tract The Protocols of the Learned Elders of Zion.

-The origins of the ZOG conspiracy specifically are instead connected to the American civil rights landscape and particularly anti-hate Jewish activist groups.
-Before the primacy of the Anti-Defamation League, the 1940s Jewish group the American Jewish Congress was more prominent.
-The AJC, in an effort to stop antisemites like Gerald L. K. Smith and George Lincoln Rockwell from getting attention and therefore more power, encouraged a "quarantine" of them in the media, by encouraging Jewish groups and newspapers to not react to their provocations.
-Jeffrey Kaplan identified Rockwell's frustration with this policy as being the true moment of the ZOG idea's conception, with this serving to reinforce his followers beliefs in a Jewish conspiracy, believing that the policy was evidence of collusion between these groups and the government.
+The origins of the ZOG idea specifically are connected to the U.S. civil rights landscape and particularly Jewish anti-hate activist groups.
+In an effort to stop antisemites like Gerald L. K. Smith and George Lincoln Rockwell (the leader of the American Nazi Party) from getting attention and therefore more power, the Jewish watchdog organization the American Jewish Congress (AJC) encouraged a "quarantine" of them in the media by asking Jewish groups and newspapers not to react to their provocations.
+Kaplan identifies Rockwell's frustration with this policy and his later assassination as the origin of the ZOG idea, which served to reinforce his followers' belief in a Jewish conspiracy, as they considered the policy evidence of collusion between these groups and the government.

-An early appearance of the term was in a 1976 article, "Welcome to ZOG-World", attributed to an American neo-Nazi named Eric Thomson, but Canadian white nationalists also used the term.
-The concept (although not the term itself) is a major theme in the 1978 book The Turner Diaries by William Luther Pierce, founder of the National Alliance, a white nationalist organization.
-Pierce himself identified the American government as "ZOG".

-The term surged in usage among the far-right in the 1980s and on to the 1990s.
-It was spread through white power music in Europe and America, particularly in Sweden.
-The term came to the attention of a larger audience in a 27 December 1984 article in The New York Times about robberies committed in California and Washington by a white supremacist group called the Order of the Silent Brotherhood.
-According to the Times, the crimes "were conducted to raise money for a war upon the United States government, which the group calls 'ZOG', or Zionist Occupation Government."
-In 1985, the Oregon-based far-right group Posse Comitatus claimed: "Our nation is now completely under the control of the International Invisible government of World Jewry."